gomods/athens/docs/content/intro/components.md

 * Exclude access to public modules
 * Cache public modules

-Importantly, a proxy is not intended to be a complete mirror of an upstream registry.
+Importantly, a proxy is not intended to be a complete mirror of an upstream proxy.
 For public modules, its role is to cache and provide access control.